-Neurogenic ptosis: which includes paralysis of the oculomotor nerve, Horner’s syndrome, winking syndrome of Marcus Gunn’s jaw, misdirection of the third cranial nerve.
+Neurogenic ptosis: this includes paralysis of the oculomotor nerve, Horner’s syndrome, winking syndrome of Marcus Gunn’s jaw, and misdirection of the third cranial nerve.

-The dysfunction or damage of the oculomotor motor or the sympathetic nerves or the central nervous system can cause ptosis.
+The dysfunction or damage of the oculomotor motor, sympathetic nerves or central nervous system can cause ptosis.
 The third nerve passes from the midbrain through the interpeduncular cistern to the cavernous sinus before reaching the orbital apex.

-The intracranial aneurysm (which generally arises from the posterior communicating artery) and the resulting subarachnoid hemorrhage, in addition to meningitis and other compressive and infiltrative lesions in the area, can cause ptosis by damaging the third nerve.
+The intracranial aneurysm (which generally arises from the posterior communicating artery), the resulting subarachnoid bleeding, meningitis, and other compressive and infiltrative lesions in the area can cause ptosis by damaging the third nerve.

-Because the levator is the primary muscle responsible for keeping the eyelid open, severe deficits in third nerve function usually cause deep or complete ptosis.
+Because the levator is the primary muscle responsible for keeping the eyelid open, severe deficits in third nerve function usually cause profound or complete ptosis.

 Depending on the cause, there must be a period of observation before the surgical intervention to allow recovery of nerve function and levator muscle.
 A front suspension with a silicone rod or fascia lata for the sling achieves the best results in these cases.

-The Müller muscle provides only a small contribution to the height of the eyelid.
-Therefore, only mild ptosis is seen in Horner’s syndrome, in which there is an interruption of the sympathetic fibers that innervate the Müller muscle.
+The Müller’s muscle provides only a tiny contribution to the height of the eyelid.
+Therefore, only mild ptosis is seen in Horner’s syndrome, in which there is an interruption of the sympathetic fibers that innervate the Müller’s muscle.

-Horner syndrome can be caused by a variety of lesions, including carotid dissection, tumors of the cavernous sinus, or lesions of the pulmonary apex that alter the sympathetic chain.
+Horner syndrome can be caused by various lesions, including carotid dissection, cavernous sinus tumors, or pulmonary apex lesions that alter the sympathetic chain.

 Indirect causes of neurogenic ptosis include diabetes, tumors, carotid-cavernous aneurysms, and multiple sclerosis.

-Due to the small contribution to ptosis of Müller muscle dysfunction, the procedures directed to the Müller muscle will correct only a small amount of ptosis.
-These would include the Fasanella-Servat procedure and similar measures.
+Due to the small contribution to ptosis of Müller muscle dysfunction, the procedures directed to the Müller’s muscle will correct only a small amount of ptosis.
+These would include the Fasanella-Servat method and similar measures.

-Myogenic ptosis: including oculopharyngeal muscular dystrophy, myasthenia gravis, myotonic dystrophy, ocular myopathy, simple congenital ptosis, blepharophimosis syndrome.
+Myogenic ptosis: includes oculopharyngeal muscular dystrophy, myasthenia gravis, myotonic dystrophy, ocular myopathy, simple congenital ptosis, and blepharophimosis.

-Therefore, most congenital ptosis caused by poorly developed levator muscle is characterized by decreased elevator function, eyelid delay and, sometimes, lagophthalmos .
+Therefore, most congenital ptosis caused by poorly developed levator muscle is characterized by decreased elevator function, eyelid delay, and lagophthalmos.

 The amount of function of the elevator is an indication of the amount of normal muscle.
-The crease of the upper eyelid is often absent or poorly formed, especially in cases of more severe ptosis.
+The upper eyelid crease is often absent or poorly formed, especially in cases of more severe ptosis.

-Acquired myogenic ptosis is rare and is due to localized or diffuse muscular disease, such as muscular dystrophy, chronic progressive external ophthalmoplegia, MG or oculopharyngeal dystrophy.
+Acquired myogenic ptosis is rare due to localized or diffuse muscular disease, such as muscular dystrophy, chronic progressive external ophthalmoplegia, MG, or oculopharyngeal dystrophy.

-Due to underlying muscle dysfunction, surgical correction can be difficult, requiring procedures and / or front sling procedures to repair lower eyelid retraction and improve corneal protection.
+Due to underlying muscle dysfunction, surgical correction can be complex, requiring procedures and front sling procedures to repair lower eyelid retraction and improve corneal protection.

 This entity was first described by Jones Quickert and Wobig in 1975, who demonstrated that the aponeurosis of the elevator appeared dehiscent or disinsected from the tarsus.
 This disinsertion can be congenital or acquired.

-Congenital aponeurotic ptosis is uncommon, but could be secondary to trauma with the use of forceps, vacuum extraction, fetal rotation and shoulder dystocia.
+Congenital aponeurotic ptosis is uncommon but could be secondary to trauma using forceps, vacuum extraction, fetal rotation, and shoulder dystocia.

-There are multiple factors that can cause the dislocation of the levator aponeurosis, such as continuous rubbing of the eye, chronic use of contact lenses, inflammatory diseases, trauma or after eyelid or intraocular surgery.
+Multiple factors can cause the dislocation of the levator aponeurosis, such as continuous rubbing of the eye, chronic use of contact lenses, inflammatory diseases, trauma, or after eyelid or intraocular surgery.

 Approximately 6% of patients who undergo cataract surgery develop ptosis.

-In some patients a normal levator aponeurosis has been revealed, but a myogenic degeneration of the muscle itself, which is characterized by a fatty degeneration in the area of Whitnall’s ligament.
+In some patients, a normal levator aponeurosis has been revealed, but a myogenic degeneration of the muscle itself, characterized by a fatty degeneration in Whitnall’s ligament.

 This fatty alteration has been confirmed by optical microscopy and appears to be a degenerative change found in adults with acquired ptosis.

-The Müller muscle appeared to be macroscopically intact, but microscopic fibrosis with abundant collagen fibers was observed in the Müller muscles of patients with acquired blepharoptosis induced by the prolonged use of hard contact lenses.
+The Müller’s muscle appeared to be macroscopically intact.
+Still, microscopic fibrosis with abundant collagen fibers was observed in the Müller muscles of patients with acquired blepharoptosis induced by the prolonged use of hard contact lenses.

-Patients with aponeurotic ptosis can present a spectrum of symptoms ranging from a visually significant obstruction to cosmetic asymmetry of the lower eyelid, visually asymptomatic.
+Patients with aponeurotic ptosis can present symptoms ranging from a visually significant obstruction to the cosmetic asymmetry of the lower eyelid, which is visually asymptomatic.

 Obstruction of the visual field results in a functional blockage of the upper visual field.
 Symptoms often get worse when reading or looking down.
 Patients tend to compensate with frontal muscle hyperactivity.
 The persistent elevation of the eyebrow can cause frontal fatigue or even headache.

-It is also important to look for fluctuations in fatigue symptoms throughout the day that may indicate myasthenia gravis.
+It is also essential to look for fluctuations in fatigue symptoms throughout the day that may indicate myasthenia gravis.

 The reapplication or resection of the anterior aponeurotic muscle of the levator is effective.
-Some surgeons perform a posterior resection of the Müller muscle in patients who demonstrate adequate elevation of the eyelid after the instillation of topical phenylephrine.
+Some surgeons perform a posterior resection of the Müller muscle in patients who demonstrate good eyelid elevation after the instillation of topical phenylephrine.

-We also compared a small previous procedure of minimal dissection with a traditional anterior aponeurotic approach, and the results of the less invasive surgery were as effective as the traditional approach.
+We also compared a previous minor procedure of minimal dissection with a traditional anterior aponeurotic approach.
+The results of the less invasive surgery were as effective as the conventional approach.

-The small incision procedure uses a surgical opening of approximately 4 mm, in contrast to the traditional 10 mm.
+The minor incision procedure uses a surgical opening of approximately 4 mm, unlike the traditional 10 mm.
 In the study, those in the small incision group also experienced a better outcome in the eyelid contour.

 In addition, with the minimal dissection technique, the operation time was significantly less overcorrection or undercorrection.

-Mechanical ptosis: that occurs due to edema or tumors of the upper eyelid.
-This occurs when the eyelid is too heavy for the muscles to elevate it, as in blepharocalasia, the prolapse of orbital fat and eyelid tumors.
+Mechanical ptosis occurs due to edema or tumors of the upper eyelid.
+This happens when the eyelid is too heavy for the muscles to elevate it, as in blepharochalasis, fat orbital prolapse, and eyelid tumors.

 The continuous increase in weight in the eyelid will cause the skin to stretch from the thin eyelid.
-Removal of the ptosis-inducing mass (if present) and excessive eyelid skin, with or without a possible attached resection of the levator, alleviates the problem.
+Removing the ptosis-inducing mass (if present) and excessive eyelid skin, with or without a possible attached resection of the levator, alleviates the problem.

-Neurotoxic ptosis: which is a classic symptom of elapid snake poisoning such as cobras, kraits, mambas and taipans.
-Bilateral ptosis is usually accompanied by diplopia, dysphagia and / or progressive muscle paralysis.
+Neurotoxic ptosis: this is a classic symptom of elapid snake poisonings such as cobras, kraits, mambas, and taipans.
+Bilateral ptosis is usually accompanied by diplopia, dysphagia, and progressive muscle paralysis.

-Similarly, ptosis can occur in victims of botulism (caused by botulinum toxin) and this is also considered a potentially fatal symptom.
+Similarly, ptosis can occur in victims of botulism (caused by botulinum toxin), which is also considered a potentially fatal symptom.

 Traumatic ptosis: in some cases, the elevator can be disinserted.
 In more extensive trauma, the levator tendon may have been sectioned with scar formation and secondary mechanical ptosis.

-There may also be a third nerve damage.
+There may also be third nerve damage.
 An individualized evaluation is needed to establish the appropriate surgical approach.
-Traumatic ptosis can also worsen later in life as a slip of the aponeurosis occurs.
+Traumatic ptosis can also worsen later in life as a slip of aponeurosis occurs.

 Pathology of ptosis

-Studies have shown that up to 70% of patients with myasthenia gravis present with ptosis, and 90% of these patients will eventually develop ptosis.
+Studies have shown that up to 70% of myasthenia gravis present with ptosis, and 90% of these patients will eventually develop ptosis.

-In this case, the ptosis can be unilateral or bilateral and its severity tends to oscillate during the day, due to factors such as fatigue or the effect of the drug.
+In this case, the ptosis can be unilateral or bilateral, and its severity tends to oscillate during the day due to fatigue or the drug’s effect.

 This particular type of ptosis is distinguished from the others with the help of a Tensilon challenge test and blood test.

-In addition, specifically for myasthenia gravis is the fact that coldness inhibits the activity of cholinesterase, which makes it possible to differentiate this type of ptosis by applying ice on the eyelids.
+In addition, specifically for myasthenia gravis, coldness inhibits the activity of cholinesterase, which makes it possible to differentiate this type of ptosis by applying ice to the eyelids.

 It is very likely that patients with myasthenic ptosis experience a variation of the drooping of the eyelid at different times of the day.

-In cases where paralysis is caused by compression of the nerve by a tumor or an aneurysm, it is very likely that it results in an abnormal ipsilateral papillary response and a larger pupil.
+In cases where paralysis is caused by nerve compression by a tumor or an aneurysm, it likely results in an abnormal ipsilateral pupillary response and a larger pupil.

 Paralysis of the third surgical nerve is characterized by a sudden onset of unilateral ptosis and an enlarged or inactive pupil to light.
 In this case, imaging tests such as computed tomography or magnetic resonance imaging should be considered.